-CSE-4111: Technology, Society and Education - 3 hours
+CSE-4111: Technology, Society and Education (3 hours)

 Technology as a tool to support development of computer literacy and to support learning across the curriculum for all students.
 Selection, development, use and evaluation of technology in the classroom and laboratory.
-Prerequisite: CIS-1000 or equivalent.
+Prerequisite: C- or higher in CIS-1000 or equivalent.